 Research, research, and research more before your interview.
 Google everything you can about the school.
 Do they have a theater program?
 Are the students involved in the community?
 What type of culture does the principal promote?
 Use social media to see what the school proudly promoted most recently.
 Then, ask around.
 Use your network of colleagues to find out what (current and former) teachers loved and hated about it.
 The point of all this digging?
 You need to know if this school is a good fit for you.
 If it is a good fit, you’ll demonstrate how much you want the job by explaining how you would get involved with all the amazing school programs you’ve heard so much about!

-Which component of your résumé are you most proud of and why?
+Which component of your resume are you most proud of and why?

 What three words would your peers, administrators, or students use to describe you?

 Having been caught off-guard by this prompt at a previous competitive interview, I would encourage you to have some thoughtful options to describe yourself.
 It’s tempting to say things you think your new boss might want to hear, like intelligent or hardworking, but don’t discount character traits or terms that paint you as a team player among peers and a role model for students.
-Some options to consider are empathetic, creative, caring, or cooperative.
+Some options to consider are empathetic, creative, caring, and cooperative.

 What are you learning right now?